jpritikin/coach/content/docs/me/meditation/breathing.md

 technique is not long-lasting.
 Whatever calm you enjoy is typically sustained only while focused on your breathing.

+## Comparison to Traditional Breathing Meditation

+Traditional breathing meditation involves:

+- Closing your eyes and focusing on your breath
+- Noticing physical sensations during inhalation and exhalation

+Advantages of Extended Exhale:

+- Controlled exposure to anxiety induced by air hunger, similar to [exposure therapy](https://en.wikipedia.org/wiki/Exposure_therapy)
+- The pause in breathing invites a pause in thinking
+- Clear guidelines for breathing pace, reducing uncertainty

 ## References

 [^buteyko]: A similar technique was independently developed in the 1950s